Loading profile data...

 Make sure you read every question in the application carefully.
 Answer questions concisely and in exactly the way the scheme wants.
 If there's a word limit, stick to it.

 One of the most important questions is why you want the grant and what you'll spend it on.
 So, think carefully about what you want to say.
-You might need to provide a cash-flow forecast, profit and loss report and a budget for the project.
+You might need to provide a cash flow forecast, profit and loss statement and a budget.

 Get help from an expert